The Ring of the Nibelung

 Part Two: Valkyrie

 In the Icelandic Volsunga Saga (13th century), Siegmund (Odin’s great-great-grandson) and his twin sister Signy are the children of King Volsung from whom the family gets its name.
 Against her wishes, Signy is given to another king in an arranged marriage which she prophesies is doomed.
 At the wedding feast a stranger with one eye (Odin) appears and thrusts a sword into the tree which grows in the midst of the palace.
-Only Siegmund can pull it out.
-Shortly after, Signy’s husband betrays Volsung and he dies in a battle.
+Only Siegmund can pull it out, proving his worth.
+Shortly after, Signy’s husband betrays Volsung and he dies in battle.
 Years later, Signy changes shape with a sorceress, visits Siegmund who is hiding in the forest and sleeps with him.
 She bears him a son who, when grown, joins him for many adventures.
 Eventually they plot with Signy to avenge their father’s death and kill the king by setting the palace on fire, but Signy dies with her husband.

 Siegmund becomes king and marries Hjordis who will be the mother of Sigurd (Siegfried).
 Siegmund is killed in battle when Odin smashes his sword with his spear (but not as punishment for incest; the text gives no reason for this act).
 After his father’s death, Sigurd is born and raised at the court of Denmark with Regin (Fafner’s brother) as his ward, leading to the story of the dragon slayer.
 See the continuation of the original myth in the notes to Siegfried.